naik-aakash/lobster-database-paper-analysis-scripts/README.md

 - `Save_pdos_plot_and_data.ipynb` will save the PDOS comparison plots.
 - ##### Interactive visualization of PDOS benchmark plots
   1. Navigate to `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/LSODOS_plots/`
-  2. `Band_features.py` run this script to get dash app to explore all the s,p,d band feature plots
+  2. `Band_features.py` run this script to get dash app to explore all the s,p,d band feature plots (Checkout -h options)
-  3. `Check_fingerprints.py` run this script to get dash app to visualize all the s,p,d fingerprint plots
+  3. `Check_fingerprints.py` run this script to get dash app to visualize all the s,p,d fingerprint plots (Checkout -h options)

 ### Charge and coordination comp
 - `BVA_Charge_comparisons.ipynb` will produce the results of charge comparison analysis and also corresponding plots (as shown in SI, Fig S4,S5)